 Each Client has specific investment criteria and limitations set forth in its Governing Documents.
-As discussed above in Item 8, before the Advisor makes an Investment on behalf of a Client, members of the applicable Investment Committee evaluate whether the investment will satisfy the particular investment criteria and limitations applicable to that Client.
+As discussed in Item 8 "Methods of Analysis, Investment Strategies and Risks of Investing: Investment Research and Analysis" before the Advisor makes an Investment on behalf of a Client, members of the Investment Committee evaluate whether the proposed investment will satisfy the particular investment criteria and limitations applicable to that Client.
 In addition, in the case of Clients managed on a non-discretionary basis, Investor approval will generally be required before we can make, modify or dispose of an Investment.

-After an Investment is made, our asset management, finance and compliance personnel, together with the senior officers who are responsible for that Investment monitor the Investment.
-See Item 8 above for a fuller description of the review process.
+After an Investment is made, our asset management, finance and compliance personnel, together with the senior officers who are responsible for that Investment, monitor the Investment.